 Floris, Jermyn Street

 British perfumer Floris opened on Jermyn Street in 1730, making it one of the oldest shops in London.
 The boutique remains a family business, run by ninth-generation perfumer Edward Bodenham.
 The luxury fragrance house bears a prestigious royal warrant from both Queen Elizabeth II and the Prince of Wales and makes a new scent for the Queen every year on her birthday.
-Perfumes are accompanied by bodycare, candles and plush shaving accouterments, housed in smart mahogany cabinets.
-Former clients include Oscar Wilde, Ian Fleming, Marilyn Monroe and Queen Victoria, for whom Bouquet de la Reine was made to honour her wedding to Prince Albert.
+Perfumes are accompanied by body care, candles and plush shaving accoutrements, housed in smart mahogany cabinets.
+Former clients include Oscar Wilde, Ian Fleming, Marilyn Monroe and Queen Victoria, for whom the bestselling Bouquet de la Reine was originally made to honour her wedding to Prince Albert.

 Choosing Keeping, Seven Dials

-Choosing Keeping is an inspiring stationery mecca, founded by gallerist-turned-art supply extraordinaire Julia Jeuvell.
+Choosing Keeping is an inspiring stationery mecca in Covent Garden founded by gallerist-turned-art supply extraordinaire Julia Jeuvell.
 Mochaware ceramic pots are filled with all kinds of pens and pencils, while walls are lined with reams of paper, including Japanese silkscreen prints and opalescent marble designs.
-Glass cabinets hold rarer treasures, including Caran d’Ache sharpening machines, Zenith staplers and leather-bound notepads.
+Glass cabinets hold rarer treasures, including Caran d’Ache sharpening machines, Zenith staplers and luxurious leather-bound notepads.

 Les Senteurs, Elizabeth Street

-Recognisable by its blossoming façade, Les Senteurs is London’s oldest independent perfumery, which specialises in niche, luxury fragrance for men and women.
-Its olfactory curation includes Creed, Frederic Malle, Tom Daxon and Maison Rebatchi, as well as a host of UK exclusives including Sylvaine Delacourte, formerly creative director at Guerlain.
+Famed for its blossoming façade, Les Senteurs is London’s oldest independent perfumery, specialising in niche, luxury fragrance for men and women.
+Its olfactory curation includes Creed, Frederic Malle, Cloon Keen and Maison Rebatchi, as well as a host of UK exclusives including Sylvaine Delacourte, the eponymous brand of Guerlain's formerly creative director.
 Shopping at Les Senteurs is an intimate, tranquil joy and a complete treat for the senses.

 Anya Hindmarch Bespoke, Pont Street